lake-afton-public-observatory/volunteer-handbook/content/Handbook/Exhibits/_index.md

 4. Inside the white box to the left of the Exhibit Videos monitor, turn on the power strip, then use the remote control to select the input for the thumb drive of Messier objects.

-5. Switch on the power strip to the right of the Exhibit Videos and speakers then use the remote to power on the Exhibit Videos monitor.
+5. Switch on the power strip to the right of the Exhibit Videos behind the black door and below the speaker, then use the remote to power on the Exhibit Videos monitor.
 The video playlist should automatically start.
 Be sure to return remote to the top of the white box.
-This power strip also provides power to the small rocket models lighting.
+This power strip also provides power to the small rocket models lighting and will auto-power on the ISS Above monitor.

 6. Open an app on each computer.
 See [Computer Games in Exhibits Information](#computer-games) for app descriptions.